-Computer Science Department California State University Dominguez Hills Carson, CA 90747
+RICHARD A. WASNIOWSKI Computer Science Department California State University Dominguez Hills Carson, CA 90747, USA

-Abstract

-As computer attacks are becoming more and more difficult to identify the need for better and more efficient intrusion detection systems increases.
+Abstract: - As computer attacks are becoming more and more difficult to identify the need for better and more efficient intrusion detection systems increases.
 The main problem with current intrusion detection systems is high rate of false alarms.
-In this paper we discuss our experience in analyzing potential benefits of distributed multi sensor systems for intrusion detection.
-Our purpose for this work is to examine how to integrate multiple intrusion detection sensors in the order to minimize the number of incorrect-alarms
+In this paper we discuss our experience in analyzing benefits of honeynets for intrusion detection.
+Using honeypots provides effective solution to increase the security; it is also useful tool for network forensic.
+Our purpose for this work is to examine how to integrate multiple intrusion detection sensors and honeynets in the order to minimize the number of incorrect-alarms.
+We present a framework for designing honeynets based project for network security analysis and an examples of the framework.